udit1707/BourBaki/README.md

 **Preferred tech stack:** *A mobile App that consumes Python REST APIs.*

-**Minimum Requirements**

-*Start with simple arithmetic operations on integers - Addition, Subtraction, Multiplication, Division.
+**Minimum Requirements:** *Start with simple arithmetic operations on integers - Addition, Subtraction, Multiplication, Division.
 It should follow the BODMAS principle*

-**Bonus Points**
-*If more complex use cases can be handled such as working with fractions, decimals, exponents etc. Sky's the limit for allowing evaluation of complex calculations and mathematical expressions.*
+**Bonus Points:** *If more complex use cases can be handled such as working with fractions, decimals, exponents etc. Sky's the limit for allowing evaluation of complex calculations and mathematical expressions.*

 ## Objective